Is Pet Insurance Worth the Cost?

 Good to Know

-The expense of significant medical procedures may justify the annual cost of an accident and illness pet insurance plan, which is $640 for dogs and $387 for cats on average.
+The expense of significant medical procedures may justify the annual cost of an accident and illness pet insurance plan.

 • Customize coverage: Pet insurers typically offer different plans that allow you to pick the coverage you want, which can help decrease the cost of coverage.